Shaker furniture: Overview

 Furniture was made thoughtfully, with functional form and proportion.
 Rather than using ornamentation—such as inlays, carvings, metal pulls, or veneers—which was seen as prideful or deceitful, they developed "creative solutions such as asymmetrical drawer arrangements and multipurpose forms to add visual interest."
-Furniture was made of cherry, maple or pine lumber, which was generally stained or painted with one of the colors which were dictated by the sect, typically blue, red, yellow or green.
+Furniture was made from readily available wood such as cherry, maple or pine lumber, which was generally stained or painted with one of the colors which were dictated by the sect, typically blue, red, yellow or green.
 Drawer pulls for dressers or other furniture were made of wood.
+Shakers are known for modifying tools and objects for the needs of aging people, and people with disabilities.

 A core business for the New Lebanon Shaker community by the 1860s was the production of well-made "ladder" back or turned post chairs.
 The minimalist design and woven seats were fast and easy to produce.
 Furniture built and used by the New Lebanon "believers" is exhibited in the Shaker Retiring Room at the Metropolitan Museum of Art in New York City, which originated from the North Family Shakers' 1818 First Dwelling House.
 The furniture, acquired in the 1970s, and Shaker textiles are considered among the finest Shaker collections in the world.

 Many examples of Shaker furniture survive and are preserved today, including such popular forms as Shaker tables, chairs, rocking chairs (made in several sizes), and cabinets, which are said to have Shaker doors, known for being flat paneled with rail frames.
+Shaker furniture varies widely in price.
+Rarer pieces have sold at auction in the mid six figures, while others (e.g. chairs from the 1800s) can be found in the hundreds.
 Collections of Shaker furniture are maintained by many art and historical museums in the United States and the United Kingdom, as well as in numerous private collections including the Shaker tilting chair.
 The underlying principles of Shaker design have given inspiration to some of the finest designers of modern furniture.
 Shaker ladder back chairs, for instance, deeply influenced the work of an entire generation of postwar Danish designers.
 Also many ideals of furniture formed around the common Shaker furniture construction.
+Furniture movements such as Bauhaus and mid-century modern have been influenced by Shaker design.